bshpetner00/MKS21X-FinalProject/README.md

 ---

-Welcome to our casino!
+Welcome to Big Guap Casino!
 Here we have a grand total of five (5) casino games you can play!
 - Video Poker, Ceelo, Slots, Blackjack, and Roulette

 To compile, type in (the terminal):